domrachev03/nn-from-scratch/README.md

-# Neural Network implementatoin from scratch
+# Neural Network implementation from scratch
 This repository implements `nn_from_scratch` module, which is a pet-project, which implements basic Neural Networks functionality from scratch, using only `numpy` module.

-This repository was created for completion of *Introduction to Computer Vision* course at Innopolis Unviersity.
+This repository was created for the completion of *Introduction to Computer Vision* course at Innopolis Unviersity.

 ## Structure
 ``` bash